-- I. Member has received a previous prior authorization approval for this agent through this health plan or has been established on therapy from a previous health plan; AND - II.
+- Member has received a previous prior authorization approval for this agent through this health plan or has been established on therapy from a previous health plan; AND - II.
 Member is not continuing therapy based off being established on therapy through samples, manufacturer coupons, or otherwise.
 If they have, initial policy criteria must be met for the member to qualify for renewal evaluation through this health plan; AND - III.
 Member has exhibited improvement or stability of disease symptoms; AND - IV.
-Agent prescribed will not be used in combination with other biologics or other non-biologic specialty medication used to treat ankylosing spondylitis or another auto-immune condition (e.g., Otezla, Xeljanz, Olumiant, Infliximab, etc.); AND

-- A. If the request is for Brand Humira: In the absence of a drug shortage, coverage of the brand drug is to be considered medically necessary when the prescriber is requesting the brand drug due to a documented adverse reaction to the biosimilar; AND - B. If the provider has not reported this reaction to MedWatch, please acknowledge the Health Plan or Specialty Pharmacy may report the reaction to MedWatch and may need to contact the provider for more information regarding reaction details for adequate reporting; AND - The prescriber is requesting the brand name drug due to a documented intolerance to the biosimilar which caused the patient to be unable to perform activities of daily living OR documentation of disease progression indicative of ineffectiveness; AND - Treatment with adalimumab-bwwd (Hadlima) AND adalimumab-adaz (Adalimumab-ADAZ) have been ineffective, not tolerated, or are contraindicated; OR - The prescriber is requesting the brand name drug due to a documented allergy to the biosimilar [i.e. skin rashes (particularly hives), itching, respiratory complications and angioedema] that required medical intervention to prevent impairment or damage; OR - 2.
-The prescriber must document one or more of the following, indicating that the reaction: - i.
+Agent prescribed will not be used in combination with other biologics or other non-biologic specialty medication used to treat ankylosing spondylitis or another auto-immune condition (e.g., Otezla, Xeljanz, Olumiant, Infliximab, etc.); AND - A. If the request is for Brand Humira: In the absence of a drug shortage, coverage of the brand drug is to be considered medically necessary when the prescriber is requesting the brand drug due to a documented adverse reaction to the biosimilar; AND - B. If the provider has not reported this reaction to MedWatch, please acknowledge the Health Plan or Specialty Pharmacy may report the reaction to MedWatch and may need to contact the provider for more information regarding reaction details for adequate reporting; AND - 1.
+The member experienced a documented severe intolerance to an adequate trial of the biosimilar which caused the patient to be unable to perform activities of daily living OR documentation of disease progression indicative of ineffectiveness; AND - Treatment with adalimumab-bwwd (Hadlima) AND adalimumab-adaz (Adalimumab-ADAZ) have been ineffective, not tolerated, or are contraindicated; OR - The member started therapy with the reference drug and has chart note documentation of an allergic reaction to the biosimilar [i.e. skin rashes (particularly hives), itching, respiratory complications and angioedema] that required medical intervention to prevent impairment or damage (as confirmed by a health plan pharmacist); OR - 2.
+The member started therapy with the reference drug and has chart note documentation of a serious adverse reaction to a biosimilar that caused one or more of the following (as confirmed by a health plan pharmacist), indicating that the reaction: - i.
 Was life-threatening; OR - ii.
 Required hospitalization; OR - iii.
 Required intervention to prevent impairment or damage